xwmx/nb/README.md

 which the file was modified.
 Meanwhile, the file system's modified timestamp is used for sorting due to better performance in that use case.

-`nb` also uses plain-text files to store ids and state information in git, including
+`nb` also uses plain text files to store ids and state information in git, including
 [`.index` files](https://github.com/xwmx/nb#index-files),
 [`.pindex` files](https://github.com/xwmx/nb#pindex-files),